akando42/next-map/public/content/posts/02-21/index.md

 ![The Castle of North America](content/posts/02-21/us_castle.png)

 Before WW1 and WW2, most of the earth surfaces were still empty with no major road networks or borders.
-By deporting and reshuffling tribes and kingdoms of people from the Caucasus to Central Asia as well as from China and Korea to Vietnam, European colonial powers can redraw the chessboard of earth surfaces to put enemy tribes into conflicts and friendly tribes behind major geographical anchors like in the case of Kazahstan and Japan.
+By deporting and reshuffling tribes and kingdoms of people from the Caucasus to Central Asia as well as from China and Korea to Vietnam, European colonial powers can redraw the chessboard of earth surfaces to put enemy tribes into conflicts and friendly tribes behind major geographical anchors like in the case of Kazakhstan and Japan.

 ![Great Walls of China](content/posts/02-21/great_walls_of_china.png)